dpTuttle/final_project/README.md

 	* X: Demetrice Tuttle - Responsible for Machine Learning Model Mockup

 * Segment 2:
   	* Circle: Monzerrath Mazas - Responsible for creating data analysis charts
 	* Square: Demetrice Tuttle - Responsible for Machine Learning Model
 	* Triangle: Vanessa Neang - Responsible for database
 	* X: Irene Hoang - Responsible for creating dashboard and Google Slides

-	* Communication Protocol: Utilize the Tuesday & Thursday classes as well as using our slack channel for anything else we need to connect on offline.
+* Segment 3:
+  	* Circle: Irene Hoang - Create a dashboard to display your findings
+	* Square: Vanessa Neang - Complete peer reviews on the code
+	* Triangle: Monzerrath Mazas - Create a draft presentation to share with your class.
+	* X: Demetrice Tuttle - Perform a quality assurance check on project deliverables against rubric requirements, and test the code

 ## **Data Sources**
 * We gathered the following data points from various sources for our analysis:
 	* Year